Rhh98/GAMS-MIRO/oligopoly/oligopoly.md

     Output for Cournot model
 </h3>
 <ul>
-    <li>Cournot model result:Two profits-quantities curve that shows the variation of the profits of all firms w.r.t their quantities and w.r.t only the first firm's quantity.
-More details are explained in the output page. </li>
+    <li>Firm Quantity influence on other firms: A profit-quantitiy curve and a bar charts that show the variation of the profits of all firms w.r.t the quantity of a certain selected firm.
+When the quantity of the selected firm changes, quantities of other firms are fixed to the solution of the Nash Equilibrium.
+User using the app can choose which firm quantity to change and adjust the quantity of that firm.</li>
 </ul>

 <h3>
     Output for Stackelberg model
 </h3>
 <ul>
-    <li>Difference between Cornot and Stackelberg model: A table comparing the result between when there is a leader firm and other firms will respond based on the leader firm's decision and when there is no leader firm and each firm will give the best response.</li>
+    <li>Difference between Cornot and Stackelberg model: Two bar charts comparing the result of quantity and profits between when there is a leader firm and other firms will respond based on the leader firm's decision and when there is no leader firm and each firm will give the best response.</li>
-    <li>lead firm info: The profits-quantity curves of the leader firm will make as a leader firm or not.</li>
+    <li>Profits w.r.t the quantity of leader firm: A barchart and a plot shows The profits of all the firms with respect to the quantity of leader firm.
+The pictures also shows when the leader firm are not acting as a leader firm, how the profits of other firms will change, as the orange bars and dash curves shows.
+User can change the quantity of the selected leader firm to see its impact.</li>
-    <li>nonleader firm info: profits-quantity of the leader firm curves of the other firms.</li>
+    <li>Quantities w.r.t the leader firm quantity: A bar chart and a plot show how other firms will respond to the leader firm when the leader firm change its quantity.
+User can change the quantity of the selected leader firm to see its impact.</li>
 </ul>

 More explanantions about the figure will be shown on the output page.